rujuldwivedi/rujuldwivedi/README.md

 Hey there!
 I’m Rujul, a tech enthusiast focused on **software development**, **machine learning** and **quantitative finance**, engrossed in coding dynamic **Java** solutions and building **data-driven** models for real-world applications.

-### ⭐ Extras:
-- I find exuberance in the complexities of *mathematics*🧠, *cosmology*🔭 and the art of *literature*📖 as they offer endless opportunities for discovery and understanding.
-- I'm also an accomplished part-time *guitarist*🎸, *chess player*♟️ and *midfielder*⚽ who enjoys cheering for *Real Madrid*🇪🇸 and the *Indian Cricket Team*🇮🇳 .

----

-## 🧑‍💻 Experience

-### Software Engineer Intern | Indian Urban Data Exchange (IUDX)
-*Dec 2024 – Present*
-- Designed a robust data pipeline using **Apache Flink**, **Kafka**, and **RabbitMQ**, ensuring 99.8% uptime.
-- Developed backend systems for efficient data lake management, optimizing data storage by 15%.
-- Created interactive visualization frameworks using **ECharts** and **Kepler.gl**, boosting user engagement by 20%.

-### Data Analyst Intern | Discourse Consulting
-*May 2024 – Jul 2024*
-- Automated data pipelines for electoral campaigns, improving accuracy and speed by 8%.
-- Conducted sentiment analysis using **NLP**, enhancing public engagement insights by 10%.
-- Partnered with teams to optimize campaign strategies using predictive models.

 ---

 ## 🎓 Education